10 ways to experience the Great Barrier Reef from Townsville

 The SS Yongala is a bucket-list shipwreck dive – 107 metres long and listing to starboard 30 metres below the surface – it’s one of the most intact and pristine shipwrecks known to man.

-Even if you haven’t earned your stripes for this advanced dive before you visit, you can start from scratch and tick off all the certifications and dives you need to reach the pinnacle in one trip with Adrenalin Snorkel and Dive or Yongala Dive.
+Even if you haven’t earned your stripes for this advanced dive before you visit, you can start from scratch and tick off all the certifications and dives you need to reach the pinnacle in a liveaboard trip with Adrenalin Snorkel and Dive before diving the wreck with Yongala Dive.

 3. Chopper to your own private island